wacncontent/CustomizeTool/output/articles/traffic-manager/traffic-manager-load-balancing-methods.md

 - Application migration to Azure: Create a profile with both Azure and external endpoints, and specify the weight of traffic that is routed to each endpoint.
 - Cloud-bursting for additional capacity: Quickly expand an on-premises deployment into the cloud by putting it behind a Traffic Manager profile.
 When you need extra capacity in the cloud, you can add or enable more endpoints and specify what portion of traffic goes to each endpoint.

-At this time, you cannot use the Azure Management Portal to configure weighted traffic routing.
+At this time, you cannot use the Azure portal to configure weighted traffic routing.
 Azure provides programmatic access to this method using the associated Service Management REST API and Azure PowerShell cmdlets.

 For information about using the REST APIs, see [Operations on Traffic Manager (REST API Reference)](https://msdn.microsoft.com/zh-cn/library/hh758255.aspx).